-Gemma May Latham is a participatory artist who works with cultural industries to engage the public via the intersections of material craft and digital technology.
+Gemma May Potter is a participatory artist who works with cultural industries to engage the public via the intersections of material craft and digital technology.
 She is interested in the transformative qualities of making, she seeks to capture, interpret and make explicit subconscious experiences.
 Now based at Manchester Metropolitan University, Gemma seeks to explore our understanding of digital skill and craft labour.

 #future skills #digital making #gaming #rewarding work